tsahara/r7rs/content/procs.md

 were replaced by any rational number.
 Dividing zero by zero results in NaN unless both zeros are exact.

-%% IEEE 754 specifies multiple NaN values.
-Scheme generally does
-%% not care if there is a single value (bit pattern) for NaN,
-%% or if there are multiple values: if there are multiple NaN
-%% values, or just one, they are all equivalent in terms of Scheme
-%% computation.

 Negative zero is an inexact real value written ``-0.0`` and is distinct (in the sense of ``eqv?``) from ``0.0``.
 A Scheme implementation